 In May of 2008, God led the congregation to call Pastor Josh to remain at Immanuel as Senior Pastor.
 Pastor Josh and his wife Tracey had come to Immanuel in 1997 and served in numerous positions within the church prior to accepting the call to the senior pastorate of the church.

 In April of 2017, Pastor Josh resigned to start a new ministry.
-Richard Fellars was called to be interim pastor.
+Richard Fellars returned to Immanuel as interim pastor, accepting the call to become the senior pastor in the fall of 2017.

 Immanuel today remains as committed as it ever was to the Scriptures, the Gospel, and the glory of God.
 Our ongoing passion and desire is to reach our community and the world with the Gospel and to disciple families and individuals to confess Christ as Savior, follow Christ as Lord, and love Christ as their greatest treasure.